 This is a blog about toilets, their variety and their quirks.
-No apologies for the subject matter, because anyone who has travelled a lot in less comfortable places will know that your bowels becomes a regular and acceptable subject of conversation.
+No apologies for the subject matter, because anyone who has traveled a lot in less comfortable places will know toilets becomes a regular and acceptable subject of conversation.

 Ranked from one to ten where one is dire, and ten, well perhaps we should rethink the use of toilets and expand the vocabulary.

 1. Rural China – just over the border from Vietnam, in the south.
 Squat over a trough, with a foot on either side so it looks like an awkward game of tunnel ball.
 A trough that has an almost imperceptible slope, so that what happens at the top drifts down below everyone who is using the trough behind them.

 Similar experience just outside Beijing.
 I asked (using charades) about a visit to the ladies’ loo and understood that the waitress would show me where it was.
 I walked back through the kitchen – fair enough, have experienced toilet off the edge of kitchens in Vietnam, but we continued through the back door, down the main street of the village to the edge of the village and to what was the public toilet.
 She showed me into the squatting trough and then squatted down beside me.
 Yikes!
 I’m cool with this, … this is awkward, no … I’m cool with this.
 Awkward.

 2. India – my beloved Eden Gardens Stadium cops the second worst lot of toilets on my list.
 For work purposes I did an inspection of (almost) all the female toilets during a cricket match.
 This is a big stadium – with capacity for approx. 65,000 fans.
 The female loos catering to the cheap seats did have cubicles, but inside each there was nothing!
 You had to wee on the floor and then slosh it out with water.
 Presumably.

 3. India – rural.
 Slightly to be expected.
 I havn’t done much travel in the rural areas in India but recently did a wee in the designated area behind a bit of tin next to a chai shop.